Fenty01/Fenty01/README.md

 **Aspiring Cloud & DevOps Engineer**

 I’m on a journey to become an AWS Solutions Architect and DevOps professional.
-Currently training with **CoderTech Africa** and building hands-on projects to strengthen my cloud and automation skills.
+Currently training with **CodarTech Africa** and building hands-on projects to strengthen my cloud and automation skills.

 -----